Site icon BIG

 Drip irrigation delivers water directly to the roots through a network of tubes and emitters.

-Pros: Highly efficient, customizable, can handle extended absences.
+Pros: Highly efficient, customizable, and can handle extended absences.

 Cons: Initial setup cost and installation effort.